nzdavidv/pages/_posts/2025-07-16-StoraLinux2.md

 and
 # nandwrite /dev/mtd0 uboot.2017.07-tld-1.netgear_ms2110.mtd0.kwb

-after restart I thought it might be curtains but was good.
+after restart I thought it might be curtains when I saw the bad CRC message but it was ok.

 U-Boot 2017.07-tld-1 (Sep 05 2017 - 00:38:05 -0700)
 Netgear Stora MS2110